nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > **Non-GUI Tests** - These are tests not involving the GUI.
 They include: <br>

-    1 Unit tests targeting the lowest level methods/classes. e.g. `seedu.address.commons.UrlUtilTest`
+    1 Unit tests targeting the lowest level methods/classes. e.g. `seedu.stask.commons.UrlUtilTest`
-    2 Integration tests that are checking the integration of multiple code units (those code units are assumed to be working). e.g. `seedu.address.storage.StorageManagerTest`
+    2 Integration tests that are checking the integration of multiple code units (those code units are assumed to be working). e.g. `seedu.stask.storage.StorageManagerTest`
     3 Hybrids of unit and integration tests.
-These test are checking multiple code units as well as  how the are connected together. e.g. `seedu.address.logic.LogicManagerTest`
+These test are checking multiple code units as well as  how the are connected together. e.g. `seedu.stask.logic.LogicManagerTest`

 **Headless GUI Testing** :
-Thanks to the ([TestFX](https://github.com/TestFX/TestFX)) library we use, our GUI tests can be run in the _headless_ mode.
+Thanks to the ([TestFX](https://github.com/TestFX/TestFX)) library we use, you can run the GUI tests in the _headless_ mode.
- In the headless mode, GUI tests do not show up on the screen.
+ In this mode, GUI tests do not show up on the screen.
- That means the developer can do other things on the Computer while the tests are running.<br> <br>
+ That means that you can do other things on the Computer while the tests are running.<br> <br>
  See [UsingGradle.md](UsingGradle.md#running-tests) to learn how to run tests in headless mode.

-## 5. Continuous Integration
+## 6. Continuous Integration

 We use [Travis CI](https://travis-ci.org/) to perform _Continuous Integration_ on our projects.
 See [UsingTravis.md](UsingTravis.md) for more details.

-## 6. Making a Release
+## 7. Making a Release

-Here are the steps to create a new release.
+If you want to make a new release, follow the steps given below.

     1. Generate a JAR file [using Gradle](UsingGradle.md#creating-the-jar-file).
-    2. Tag the repo with the version number. e.g. `v0.1`
+    2. Tag the repository with the version number. e.g. `v0.1`
     3. [Crete a new release using GitHub](https://help.github.com/articles/creating-releases/) and upload the JAR file your created.

-## 7. Managing Dependencies
+## 8. Managing Dependencies

-A project often depends on third party libraries.
-For example, sTask depends on the [Jackson library](http://wiki.fasterxml.com/JacksonHome) for XML parsing.
+As you may have noticed, a project often depends on third party libraries. sTask depends on the [Jackson library](http://wiki.fasterxml.com/JacksonHome) for XML parsing.
+We also use Natty to process the date and time inputs from the users.
 Managing these _dependencies_ can be automated using Gradle.
 For example, Gradle can download the dependencies automatically, which is better than these alternatives.<br>

     1. Include those libraries in the repo (this bloats the repo size)<br>
     2. Require developers to download those libraries manually (this creates extra work for developers)